kanhabiswal1708/Employee-Management-project-/README.md

 UI must allow entering employee data, show data in a table, and allow delete operation.
 APIs must work properly and data must save in H2 DB.
-Also explain the code and how connection works.